newphoenix/dynamic-form/README.md

 # DynamicForm

-Create a form from JSON model dynamically that supports validation.
+Create a dynamic reactive form from JSON model dynamically that supports validation.

 Angular dynamic reactive form with validation, using bootstrap 5.